 Learn how leaders from three health systems use Syntellis’ Axiom healthcare analytics and reporting tools to help navigate workforce challenges by:

 Like many health systems, South Dakota-based Monument Health struggled to adjust staffing levels as patient demand fluctuated.
 With Axiom™ Productivity Reporting, the five-hospital system now easily manages staff schedules and productivity.

-Health system leaders use the solution to calculate headcount to full-time equivalents (FTEs) based on factors such as time of day, days worked, and number of caregivers required based on patient needs.
+Health system leaders use the healthcare analytics platform to calculate headcount to full-time equivalents (FTEs) based on factors such as time of day, days worked, and number of caregivers required based on patient needs.
 That information feeds into other systems at Monument Health, unifying its scheduling, position control, budgeting, and productivity processes.

 Axiom Productivity Reporting also helps health system leaders track performance, including how departments are performing relative to targets.
 The solution aggregates organizational data and generates visual dashboards, so leaders across Monument Health can see performance easily.
 The productivity reports provide insights that reveal why teams are outside productivity targets, and help leaders create plans to get departments back on track.

 In Pennsylvania, leaders at Lehigh Valley Health Network (LVHN) sought to optimize efficiencies for the health system’s 20,000 staff members.
 Axiom™ Comparative Analytics helps LVHN leaders gauge how many FTEs are needed to meet patient demands and optimize efficiencies using these capabilities:

 - Productivity reporting to monitor volume-driven staffing compared to actual patient volumes

 - Labor budgeting to more accurately measure FTEs needed for each department

 - Benchmarking to provide external comparisons for staffing budgets, productivity, care quality, and patient satisfaction